WWE News: ‘Raw’ Viewership Ratings And Results, Including The Cringeworthy Opening

 Sticking with the overall theme of the night, and as seen in the video below, Nia Jax cut an awkward promo explaining that there are moves she can perform on Ronda Rousey that the former UFC champion isn’t used to, like headbutts and “slaps.”
 The dreaded slap move is not likely to intimidate Ronda Rousey at MITB.
 After the two delivered their lines, Jax eventually tapped to Ronda Rousey’s armbar even though it wasn’t a match.

 It was advertised that Curt Hawkins has lost 200 matches in a row, and after being quickly pinned by No Way Jose, that number is now 201.
 In what was quite possibly the most awkward spot of the night, which is certainly saying a lot, Sami Zayn challenged Bobby Lashley to an obstacle course competition.
-Lashley did the course first, and afterwards, Zayn attacked him in front of an apathetic crowd.
+Lashley did the course first, and afterward, Zayn attacked him in front of an apathetic crowd.

 — Godwin/KennyOmega IWGP CHAMPION (@God_OfSports) June 12, 2018